Temperature-Dependent CPT Violation: Constraints from Big Bang Nucleosynthesis: Theoretical Mechanisms for Temperature-Dependent CPT Violation

 The PT-symmetric approach has both advantages and limitations.
-On the positive side, it provides a mathematically consistent alternative to Hermitian field theory and naturally accommodates the cubic potential structure that was problematic in Model I. The imaginary coefficient of the cubic term is actually required by PT symmetry rather than being ad-hoc.
-On the other hand, extending this single-degree-of-freedom quantum mechanical model to a full quantum field theory is nontrivial and remains an active area of research.
-The physical interpretation of non-Hermitian field theories and their coupling to SM fields also requires careful consideration.
-Nevertheless, this example demonstrates that non-standard quantum frameworks can provide viable mechanisms for temperature-dependent CPT violation.
+On the positive side, it provides a mathematically consistent, rigorously studied alternative to Hermitian field theory and naturally accommodates an otherwise challenging cubic potential structure.
+The imaginary coefficient of the cubic term is required by PT symmetry rather than being ad-hoc, and the reality of the resulting spectrum in the unbroken phase has been established to all orders in perturbation theory~\cite{Bender:2004sa,Jones:2009qs}.
+On the other hand, while the $(0+1)$-dimensional QFT formulation is fully rigorous, the embedding of this mechanism into a complete $(3+1)$-dimensional non-Hermitian quantum field theory coupled to the Standard Model fields remains an active area of research, and the physical interpretation of such couplings requires careful consideration.
+Nevertheless, this $(0+1)$-dimensional QFT example demonstrates that non-standard field-theoretic frameworks can provide viable mechanisms for temperature-dependent CPT violation.

-This illustrates how PT-symmetric systems can provide an alternative mechanism to achieve the desired temperature-dependent behavior in a more "allowed" non-Hermitian setting.
+This illustrates how PT-symmetric field systems can provide an alternative mechanism to achieve the desired temperature-dependent behavior in a more ``allowed'' non-Hermitian setting, realizing the $T^2$ scaling at the level of the thermal saddle-point structure.

-In summary, all three models demonstrate that $b_0(T) \propto T^2$ scaling can arise from well-motivated field-theoretic structures.
-Model II with scalar-vector coupling and a temperature-driven phase transition appears most natural from an effective field theory perspective, though it requires careful tuning of the critical temperature scale.
-The PT-symmetric model offers an intriguing alternative that may be realized in non-Hermitian extensions of quantum field theory.
+In summary, both models demonstrate that $b_0(T)\propto T^2$ scaling can arise from well-motivated field-theoretic structures.
+The Scalar-Vector coupling model with a temperature-driven phase transition appears most natural from an effective field theory perspective, though it requires careful tuning of the critical temperature scale.
+The PT-symmetric $(0+1)$-dimensional QFT model offers an intriguing alternative grounded in a well-developed theoretical framework, realizing the $T^2$ scaling at the level of the thermal saddle-point structure rather than through genuine SSB.
 Future work should focus on embedding these toy models into more complete UV theories and exploring their phenomenological signatures beyond BBN.